-At Anapol Weiss, we offer our full commitment to your needs and a history of success in personal injury law.
+At Anapol Weiss, our Philadelphia motorcycle accident lawyers offer our full commitment to your needs and a history of success in personal injury law.
 Each of our motorcycle accident attorneys understands the laws that affect motorcyclists and accident victims in the state of Pennsylvania.
 We serve our clients as compassionate legal advocates.

 Pennsylvania Motorcycle Crash Statistics (2008-2016)

 The most recent accident statistics available in Pennsylvania indicate that 192 people died in motorcycle accidents in 2016.
 Motorcycle drivers were involved in 3,454 total crashes, and 274 of those involved drivers under the influence.
 These statistics highlight the real risks associated with riding a motorcycle in Pennsylvania.
 The experienced Philadelphia injury attorneys at Anapol Weiss represent all victims in motorcycle accidents.